leigh-hackspace/HackspaceWiki/docs/infrastructure/devices/k8s-lab/index.md

 ### Installed and working

 * OIDC single sign-on with `id.leighhack.org` (see [Authentication](#authentication))
-* NFS based PVs - works well for everything bar SQLite driven applications.
+* NFS-backed PVs - works well for all applications bar ones that use SQLite.

 ### Coming Soon

-* Traefik and HAProxy based Ingress at `*.lab.leighhack.org`
+* MetalLB-based `LoadBalancer` Service types.
+* Traefik-based `Ingress` support with mapping to `*.lab.leighhack.org`

 ## Permissions

-By default, all members should have read permissions to the cluster. `Infra` members are cluster admins.
+By default, all members should have read permissions to the entire cluster. `Infra` members are cluster admins.

-If you require write access, contact [Infra](https://wiki.leighhack.org/membership/useful_contacts/#tech-infrastructure).
+Per-member namespaces with write access can be created via this repository (see [nikdoof namespace](https://github.com/leigh-hackspace/k8s-lab/tree/main/clusters/lab/members/nikdoof) for an example).

 ## Authentication